Programs and results

 1) The African schools and communities apply through a local partner organization to request a library.
 Each school or community is required to provide the space, bookshelves and staffing for the library, which encourages sustainability.
 They also specify the kinds of books needed for greatest impact.

 3) We support both parties to create a fabulous library!
-On the U.S. side, we support book drive organizers with specific tools and methods to collect 1000 books and raise $500 per library project.
+On the North American side, we support book drive organizers with specific tools and methods to collect 1000 books and raise $500 per library project.
 On the Africa side, we provide a manual on how to set up and run a library in a developing country.
 Our partners provide training and follow up to evaluate each project and encourage good library practices, so that donated books reach those who need them most.

 What are the organization's capabilities for doing this?